Top Trim and Molding Ideas

 Planning and Using Trim

 Elevate your home's beauty and character with decorative, functional flourishes.
+Decorative wall molding ideas are abundant, but how do you choose which is best for your space?
 See how to plan and use trim and molding—whether it's wainscoting or crown molding—in your home.

 2 of 11